- Career Highlights

 - Policy advisor, Deval Patrick gubernatorial campaign

-- Berklee courses include College Writing I and II, Urban Sociology
+- Berklee courses include College Writing I, College Writing II, and Urban Sociology

 - Faculty editor and student editor advisor, FUSION magazine